sanazjamloo/project2/README.md

 MVP
 Some of the MVP that was needed to complete the project:

-- A working login page that includes both local login options
+- A working login page by local login options
 - A working create account feature that allows users to create a bookWorm account
 - The ability for users to create, edit, and delete a profile
 - The ability for users to create, edit and delete book logs